Code-Institute-Submissions/tree_quiz/README.md

 * Develop code so that the images are not shown in the same sequence during each game.
 Some use of the random function, should be used.
 * Include more trees, make the game longer.
 * Display a hint for the second attempt at a question.
+* Have a section giving detailed information on each of the tree species.
 * On the Game Over screen show all the pictures, displaying which ones were answered correctly and which ones were wrong.
 Use a list to save if the user got each question wrong of right.

 Technologies Used